hypirion/clj-xchart/docs/tutorial.md

 These two forms are identical, but the latter is more self-describing.
 Use the form which fits with how you extract your data.

-One thing you can do with the "verbose" form which you cannot do with the vector form is to attach styling:
+One thing you can do with the canonical form which you cannot do with the shorthand form is to attach styling:

 ```clj
 {"The Prediction" {:x [1 2 3]